ZahraMertens/Budget-Tracker/README.md

 ## Task Description

 The Web Application is a Budget-Tracker which allows a user to to able to keep track of their expenses.
 The user is able to add and substract funds into the tracker and a graph displays the progress of the users expenses.
 The web application is also a PWA (Progressive Web App) which allows the user to add the webpage as a bookmark on the homescreen of the phone or desktop and can operate offline.
+When the user adds expenses offline and goes back online, the offline entries shold be added to the tracker.

 ## Mock-Up